- Bouncy and quick

 Disappointingly short laces

-The heel design might ask for the lace lock, but some experts have reported that laces are simply too short for this action.
+The heel design might ask for the lace lock, but the shoe's laces are simply too short for this action.

 True to size + wiggle room